Anno accademico: 2021–2022

 – Understand the importance of flexibility in producing plausible TT.

 By the end of the module, students will be able to:

-At the end of the module students will be expected to sit for a 2-hour exam where they will be asked to translate a short text (approx. 200–300 words) from Italian into English.
-The text will be of a similar type to those dealt with during the course.
-Alternatively they may be asked to work on a “mini-project” over a 48-hour period which would entail a longer text (500-600 words).
-In this case the student would be expected to give a detailed bibliography including all websites consulted for use as parallel texts and all support materials (online and hard copy) used.
+At the end of the module students will be expected to sit for a 2-hour exam where they will be asked to choose from 2 Promotional texts and translate the text from Italian into English.
+The texts will be of a similar type to those dealt with during the course.

-Promotional material, for example tourist guides, travel brochures, museum guides, newspaper articles etc., provided by the course instructor.
+Promotional material: tourist guides, travel brochures, museum guides, product brochures, inflight magazine extracts etc., provided by the course instructor.